Thermal expansion: Isotropic materials

-The above approximation holds for small temperature and dimensional changes (that is, when $\Delta T$ and $\Delta L$ are small), but it does not hold if we are trying to go back and forth between volumetric and linear coefficients using larger values of $\Delta T$.
+The above approximation holds for small temperature and dimensional changes (that is, when $\Delta T$ and $\Delta L$ are small), but it does not hold if trying to go back and forth between volumetric and linear coefficients using larger values of $\Delta T$.
 In this case, the third term (and sometimes even the fourth term) in the expression above must be taken into account.

 Similarly, the area thermal expansion coefficient is two times the linear coefficient:

 This ratio can be found in a way similar to that in the linear example above, noting that the area of a face on the cube is just $L^2$.
 Also, the same considerations must be made when dealing with large values of $\Delta T$.

 Put more simply, if the length of a cubic solid expands from 1.00 m to 1.01 m, then the area of one of its sides expands from 1.00 m2 to 1.02 m2 and its volume expands from 1.00 m3 to 1.03 m3.

 Anisotropic materials

-Materials with anisotropic structures, such as crystals (with less than cubic symmetry, for example martensitic phases) and many composites, will generally have different linear expansion coefficients $\alpha_L$ in different directions.
+Materials with anisotropic structures, such as crystals (with less than cubic symmetry, for example martensitic phases) and many composites (with the homogenization of microstructure), will generally have different linear expansion coefficients $\alpha_L$ in different directions.
 As a result, the total volumetric expansion is distributed unequally among the three axes.
 If the crystal symmetry is monoclinic or triclinic, even the angles between these axes are subject to thermal changes.
 In such cases it is necessary to treat the coefficient of thermal expansion as a tensor with up to six independent elements.
 A good way to determine the elements of the tensor is to study the expansion by x-ray powder diffraction.
 The thermal expansion coefficient tensor for the materials possessing cubic symmetry (for e.g. FCC, BCC) is isotropic.

 Temperature dependence

 Thermal expansion coefficients of solids usually show little dependence on temperature (except at very low temperatures) whereas liquids can expand at different rates at different temperatures.
-However, there are some known exceptions: for example, cubic boron nitride exhibits significant variation of its thermal expansion coefficient over a broad range of temperatures.
-Another example is paraffin which in its solid form has a thermal expansion coefficient that is dependent on tempertaure.
+There are some exceptions: for example, cubic boron nitride exhibits significant variation of its thermal expansion coefficient over a broad range of temperatures.
+Another example is paraffin which in its solid form has a thermal expansion coefficient that is dependent on temperature.

-Isobaric expansion in ideal gases
+In gases

 Since gases fill the entirety of the container which they occupy, the volumetric thermal expansion coefficient at constant pressure, $\alpha_{V}$, is the only one of interest.